QubesOS/qubes-doc/user/managing-os/reinstall-template.md

 Automatic Method
 ----------------

+**Warning:** Due to a known security issue, we currently recommend against using the automatic reinstallation method.
+Instead, we recommend using the manual method described in the next section.
+An announcement will be made, and this notice will be updated, when packages fixing the automatic method are available.

 First, copy any files that you wish to keep from the TemplateVM's `/home` and `/rw` folders to a safe storage location.
 Then, in a dom0 terminal, run: